 The clear winner here is the Coinomi Verge wallet.
 It’s well-designed and has enough features to keep most users happy.
 But is it the best Verge wallet?
 Before you decide, there are a few more options to think about...

 The team at Verge have been kind enough to provide their users with a customized paper wallet generator.
 This means that by visiting this link, users can create a paper XVG wallet with their keys printed on it.

-The important things to remember when your making a paper Verge wallet are:
+The important things to remember when you're making a paper Verge wallet are:

 - Calibrate your printer: The printout will have codes on the front and back which need to match so it’s important to follow Verge’s instructions for how to setup the printer you’re using.

 - Run the generator offline: It’s not safe to use any paper wallet generator whilst you’re connected to the internet.
 Download the generator from the Verge website and use it offline.

 Storing keys offline in a physical form is highly recommended to all Verge users.
 Paper wallets never crash or get hacked and they don’t take up half of your hard drive either!

 The last Verge wallet option I want to tell you about is online…